CLEARING UP THE MIST AROUND THE GREAT APES

-When people talk about the great apes, most of them probably think of the mountain gorillas that Dian Fossey made famous.
+When people talk about the great apes, they probably think of the mountain gorillas that Dian Fossey made famous.
 The incredible work that she did in Rwanda’s Virunga mountains, as well as her unsolved murder, captured the West’s imagination.
 This accounts for a good deal of the mountain gorilla’s popularity as a tourist attraction – they are probably the most photographed apes in the world.
-But the truth is they are a subspecies of a much larger and varied gorilla population.
-All in all there are two species of gorilla (Eastern and Western) with two closely related subspecies in each:
+But they are a subspecies of a much larger and varied gorilla population.
+All in all, there are two species of gorilla (Eastern and Western) with two closely related subspecies in each:

 Eastern Gorilla (Gorilla beringei)